gmkohler/HoundCloud/README.md

 [Details][phase-two]

 ### Phase 3: User  and user 'show' page (1 day)
 Once this is done, I will create React views for the Songs `Index` and `IndexItem` for the user.
+Songs will be fetched via a filtering based on the user page being visited.
 At the end of Phase 3, users can search for and view other user pages and can see their activity feeds (at this point, just the songs they have uploaded).
 Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-three]